-Individual conservation and reducing water lost to leaks are first lines of defense
+Individual conservation, reducing water lost to leaks are first lines of defense

-“Climate change plus growth equals an existential threat,” and the United Kingdom will be in “the jaws of death” within 25 years.
-These aren’t the words of a street-corner prophet of doom, they’re the widely noted remarks of the Sir James Bevan, chief of the U.K. Environment Agency (EA).
-Bevan based his remarks on the best climate and hydrology predictions available for England’s water future.
-The brunt of the projected water shortage is expected to be borne by England’s heavily populated southeast.
+“Climate change plus growth equals an existential threat.”
+The United Kingdom water shortage will place the nation in “the jaws of death” within 20 years, especially in the country’s heavily populated South East.
+These aren’t the words of a street-corner prophet of doom.
+They’re the 2019 remarks of Sir James Bevan, chief of the U.K. Environment Agency (EA).

 Call to Action

-Non-revenue water is a major issue in the U.K., where 3 billion L/d leaks from pipes, a 20% loss equivalent to the daily water usage of 20 million people.
-Michael Roberts of Water UK sounded an optimistic note, reporting:
+Non-revenue water is a major issue in the U.K., where 3 billion L/d leaks from pipes in England and Wales.
+Cutting this 20% loss in half would create a savings equivalent to the daily water usage of 20 million people.
+By combining that savings with a personal consumption cut to 100 L/d through measures such as flow fixtures and taking shorter showers, enough water would be saved to provide for 20 million more people by 2050.
+Michael Roberts of Water UK reported:

 […] the good news is that domestic consumption has been coming down for the last decade, and in terms of leakage, we are leaking a third less than we did 30 years ago, but there is a heck of a lot more to do.